A detailed overview of this prestigious trichology course

 This part of the training involves clinical experience with actual patients and assisting with the day to day running of a successful clinical practice under the guidance of a qualified experienced Licentiate or Fellow of The Trichological Society.
 Students residing in UK are expected to attend a clinical practice occasionally throughout the course.
 Practitioners who offer these clinical experience opportunities to students in UK are well qualified and willing to assist the student in their objective. – daily charges of £100 apply.

 Professor B Stevens offers small group seminar’s at his 19 Balgores Square, Gidea Park RM2 6U practice.
 The charge of £50 per hour can if desired be split between 2 attendees.

 Overseas students will be expected (where possible) to attend a dermatology department in their locality, or attend UK trichology practices for periods of 5 working days per year of study.
 Well illustrated dermatology textbooks are very helpful.
 The Registrar will be happy to discuss any problems you may have (UK 07742 336 337 or email).

 Whereas clinical experience is a requirement there are certain matters which must be firmly understood by the student when attending a practice:

-Subject to the performance of the course and at the College Committees discretion a candidate may be invited to attend the examination.
+Subject to the candidate’s successful progression during the course the College Committee will invite a candidate to attend this examination.

-An extensive Viva (verbal questions and answers exam) - based on the individual student’s coursework.
+An extensive Viva / Voce Examination (live verbal questions and answers) based on the individual student’s coursework.

-The execution of real-life trichology procedures (consultation, diagnosis, prognosis, discussion regarding treatment options and the performance of any recommended treatment) with new patients in the presence of examiners.
+The execution of real-life trichology procedures (consultation, diagnosis, prognosis and discussion regarding treatment options and the performance of any recommended treatment with new patients in the presence of examiners.

 THE PRESIDENT’S DAY (annually in May)